 Mickey Mouse was sitting in a chair behind his desk.
 He had an expression of deep concern on his face.
 His arms were folded and lying in front of him.
-This was Flippy's office, but back in those days it belonged to Mickey.
-Through the window came the warm light of the sunset which gave the room a soft golden glow.
+This was Flippy's office, but back in those days, it belonged to Mickey.
+Through the window came the warm light of the sunset.
+It filled the room with a soft, golden glow.

 Gyro nervously walked forward to the other chair and sat down like he was told.